About Go Slow

 Maryland's Good Samaritan Law

-Don’t be afraid to call 911 if you witness an overdose.
-Under Maryland’s Good Samaritan Law if you help someone who is overdosing:
+Don’t hesitate to call 911 if you witness an overdose.
+In Maryland, the Good Samaritan Law protects those who call emergency services when someone overdosing:

-- You cannot be arrested or charged for possession of small amounts of drugs, paraphernalia or providing alcohol to minors.
+- You won't get in trouble for helping.
+You cannot be arrested or charged for having a small amounts of drugs, paraphernalia or providing alcohol to minors.

-- Your parole and probation status will not be affected.
+- Your parole and probation won't be affected.

 - You MUST be helping the individual who is overdosing for this law to apply to you.